ebuchman/blog/content/posts/uoa-liquidity.md

 have to rise to a higher level in the hierarchy to settle, for instance with the Medium of Exchange of bank reserves on the balance sheet of the central bank.

-The point of all this is to demonstrate that access to a higher level of the hierarchy - to the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
+The point of all this is to demonstrate that access to a higher level of the hierarchy - access to outside money or the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
 We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.